Skip to content

-Six artists will be by chosen by a notable local industry representative who has the network and experience to develop the artist’s professional practice.
-The cities are London, New York, Copenhagen, Shanghai, Antwerp and Nottingham.
-Judges will be announced soon.
+Three artists will be chosen by a notable local industry representative who has the network and experience to develop the winning artist’s professional practice.

 • £1000 worth of Winsor & Newton art materials.